niladrir/large-p-paper/README.md

 # large-p-paper

-This is the repo for the materials to build the paper
+This is the repo for the materials to build the paper, and reproduce the rresults reported in:

 Roy Chowdhury, N., Cook, D., Hofmann, H., Majumder, M., Lee, E.~K., Toth, A. (2015) Understanding High Dimension, Small Sample Size Problems Using Visual Statistical Inference,